 21. One in four community college students nationwide are enrolled in a California Community College.

 The California Community Colleges are the most extensive education system in the US, as they have over 2.1 million new students every year.
 In addition, community college statistics suggest that more than 69% of them have diverse ethnic backgrounds.

 22. College student demographics reveal that 12% of college students at four-year public institutions are African Americans.

-23. Stats on college students show that 52.9% of undergraduate college students are non-Hispanic white.
+23. Stats on college students show that 59.1% of college graduates are White.

-Furthermore, Hispanic students make 20.9% of the student body, while there are 15.1% of African American and 7.6% of undergraduate Asian college students.
+Furthermore, Hispanic or Latino students make up 13.1% of all students who obtain a degree, while there are 11.1% of African American and 6.6% of Asian college graduates.

-24. College students’ exercise statistics show that 43.8% exercise over 30 minutes one to two times a week.
+24. College students’ exercise statistics show that 43.8% of students exercise over 30 minutes one to two times a week.